I Refuse to Do the Fundraising for My Kids

 It all starts about the second week of September.
-The dreaded fundraisers begin before autumn cools the air and changes our leaves to bright vibrant hues.
+The dreaded fundraising starts before autumn cools the air and changes our leaves to bright vibrant hues.

 Jump rope for heart, chocolate sales, danceathons, farm fresh fruits and veggies and pepperettes.
 These are just some of the fundraising things my kids have been tasked with.
 School fundraisers and sports team fundraisers for two kids means asking a lot of people to buy things or donate money.